STRAVA Relative Effort – Everthing you need to know

 As you can see, Marco Altini based it on Bannister’s widely used TRIMP formulae.
 TRIMP measures time-in-heart-rate-zone and allocates more points for time spent in a higher zone.

-– Fitness & Freshness
+Strava Relative Effort - Fitness and Freshness

 The clever way that it has been implemented by STRAVA is that STRAVA’s large data set has been used to improve the accuracy of the calculations across sports.
 Also, the efforts used to calculate your zones can be taken automatically from your maximal efforts which the algorithm identifies from your workouts.